 Technology: Selective laser sintering (SLS)

-TPU materials can be also used with FDM printing, but usually such 3D prints are of lower quality than when printed using the powder-based technologies like SLS or MJF, moreover, they almost don’t differ in price.
+TPU materials can be also used with FDM printing, but usually, such 3D prints are of lower quality than when printed using powder-based technologies like SLS or MJF, moreover, they almost don’t differ in price.

 Properties of TPU

-There a few exclusive key properties of TPUs which benefits the industries
+There are a few exclusive key properties of TPUs which benefit the industries.

-High abrasion and scratch resistance means durability and high aesthetic value.TPUs give excellent results compare to other thermoplastic materials when abrasion and scratch resistance are critical for an application like automotive interior parts, sports and technical parts,
+High abrasion and scratch resistance mean durability and high aesthetic value.TPUs give excellent results compare to other thermoplastic materials when abrasion and scratch resistance are critical for an application like automotive interior parts, sports and technical parts.

-Apart from maintaining good mechanical properties, they also show an extraordinary stability to ultraviolet radiation and thus superior color stability.
-For both light & dark color parts, industries can rely on TPU’s high scratch resistance & UV performance as TPUs ensure colour fastness to the aesthetic parts.
+Apart from maintaining good mechanical properties, they also show extraordinary stability to ultraviolet radiation and thus superior colour stability.
+For both light & dark colour parts, industries can rely on TPU’s high scratch resistance & UV performance as TPUs ensure colour fastness to the aesthetic parts.

 TPUs offer high flexibility, shock absorption and rebound and are excellent choices for making footwear, sports equipment and orthopaedic models.
 This property is very helpful when it comes to automotive interiors and air filter covers.